 Should you add an authorized user to your Bank of America card?

-When you add someone as an authorized user on your credit card, they’ll get credit for your entire payment history – including the time before they were on the account.
-They’ll also have their credit impacted by the account’s credit utilization, meaning the percentage of available credit being used.
+When you add someone as an authorized user on your credit card, they’ll get credit for your entire payment history — including the time before they were on the account.
+Their credit will also be impacted by the account’s credit utilization, meaning the percentage of available credit being used.

-But the credit score benefits of an authorized user only help the authorized user – they don’t help you as the account holder.
-And not only does having an authorized user not particularly help you, but it can also ultimately harm you.
+Unfortunately, the credit score benefits of having an authorized user only help the authorized user.
+They don’t help you as the account holder, especially if your credit is already healthy.

 Adding an authorized user comes with plenty of benefits, including making it easier to manage your household budget and helping a loved one boost their credit score.
 However, there are also some downsides and potential dangers you should look out for.

-The good news is that if you’re a Bank of America credit card customer, this issuer makes it easy – and free – to add authorized users to your account without paying any additional fees.
+The good news is that if you’re a Bank of America credit card customer, this issuer makes it easy — and free — to add authorized users to your account.